Alexander Heights

 Glaucoma rarely gives you any symptoms until it is very advanced, by which time it is often too late to treat effectively.
 Treatments currently available will not reverse any damage that has already been caused, but can prevent any further damage occurring.
 It is therefore very important that glaucoma is picked up as early as possible to allow for more effective treatment.
 This is part of the reason why regular eye examinations are so important, even if you feel your vision has not changed.

-The 3 traditional checks for glaucoma are:
+The 3 traditional tests for glaucoma

 -